adinareiter/adinareiter/README.md

 I am an official graduate of Actualize Coding Bootcamp where I earned a certificate in full-stack web development.
 But my learning adventure doesn't end here... it's just begun!💡

- I am fascinated by the tech world and its endless possibilities.
+ I am fascinated by the developer world and its endless possibilities.
 And now that I've caught an enticing glimpse into this vast and endless ocean, my thirst for learning has only expanded! 🌱

 ### 👀 I’m interested in:
 - coding logic 🤖